matthewgream/e22900t22u/README.md

 make dip CFLAGS_DEFINES="-DGPIO_M0=17 -DGPIO_M1=18 -DGPIO_AUX=4"
 ```

-A photo of an example wiring:
+A photo of an example wiring follows.
+Since that earlier wiring, the pin usageh as been normalised to be co-located into a 2x6 IDC header block that neatly sits covers the top end of the Pi's header.
+Only 7 of the 12 pins are used.

 ![Pi wired to E22-900T30D](specs/Pi_E22900T30D.jpg)